Explore Brno - The 10 Best Attractions for First-Time Visitors

 Spilberk Castle

-Even if you (like me) cannot visit the castle during its opening hours and take a guided tour, you can always take a walk around the castle and enjoy the view of Brno from above.
-It's really not a shame either.
+Even if, like me, you can’t visit the castle during opening hours or join a guided tour, you can always stroll around its grounds and take in the panoramic views of Brno from above.
+And honestly, it’s hardly a disappointment.

 Castle Spilberk's wall